Ethan23p/agent-dashboard/_context/project_contents.md

             except ExitCommand:
                 self.exit()
             except SwitchAgentCommand as e:
-                # Handle agent switching by creating a new session
+                # A new session is created to provide a clean slate for the new agent.
                 await self.model.create_session(agent_name=e.agent_name)
                 switch_interaction = Interaction(
                     Text.from_markup(f"[bold green]Success:[/bold green] Switched to agent '{e.agent_name}'."),